chris-townsend/drf-api-where-next/README.md

 - [django-rest-auth](https://pypi.org/project/django-rest-auth/) - Provides a set of REST API endpoints for Authentication and Registration
 - [djangorestframework-simplejwt](https://pypi.org/project/djangorestframework-simplejwt/) - JSON Web Token authentication plugin for the Django REST Framework.
 - [gunicorn](https://pypi.org/project/gunicorn/) - A Python WSGI HTTP Server for UNIX.
-- [idna](https://pypi.org/project/idna/) - Support for the Internationalized Domain Names in Applications (IDNA) protocol
-- [mypy-extensions](https://pypi.org/project/mypy-extensions/) - Defines extensions to the standard “typing” module that are supported by the mypy type checker and the mypyc compiler.
 - [oauthlib](https://pypi.org/project/oauthlib/) - Implements the logic of OAuth1 or OAuth2 without assuming a specific HTTP request object or web framework.
 - [pathspec](https://pypi.org/project/pathspec/) - Utility library for pattern matching of file paths
 - [Pillow](https://pypi.org/project/Pillow/) - Adds image processing capabilities to your Python interpreter